Franelero: Location

-Franeleros are commonly located in big and medium size cities, especially in areas with high demand for parking spaces; they may also be present when parking lots have high fares.
-They are usually found around touristic places (such as Mexico City downtown and Coyoacán), universities and schools, business and office areas (notably Santa Fe and Polanco), shopping malls, night life areas, restaurants, banks, markets, supermarkets and commercial zones.
+Franeleros are commonly located in big- and medium-size cities, especially in areas with high demand for parking spaces; they may also be present when parking lots have high fares.
+They are usually found around touristic places (such as Mexico City downtown and Coyoacán), universities and schools, business and office areas (notably Santa Fe and Polanco), shopping malls, nightlife areas, restaurants, banks, markets, supermarkets and commercial zones.
 Since many of these places in Mexico often have a poor parking infrastructure, limited offer of parking spaces, high fares in parking lots, or simply an unusually high demand for parking spaces, many drivers leave their cars in streets, which attracts franeleros who are eager to earn tips.

 Tipping

 Although tipping franeleros or not and the amount given should be optional for the driver as it is only a tip (optional by definition), it is often seen that franeleros ask for fixed amounts of money.
-The tip usually ranges from 2 to 30 Mexican pesos (0.2 - 3 USD), being this quantity a function of the:
+The tip usually ranges from 2 to 30 Mexican pesos (0.2–3 USD), being this quantity a function of the: